Yashver96/git-essentials/README.md

-# git-essentials
+# git-essentials course
-Some new stuff in here.
+This is related to git essetials course